garyfleming/product-engineering/product-engineering.md

 ---

-# Example: Jessica and Steve
+# Example: Jessica 🙋🏻 and Steve 👨🏾‍🦱

 * Jessica: product manager put in charge of wayward project
-* Steve: new engineering lead
+* Steve 👨🏾‍🦱: new engineering lead

 ^   * Jessica
     * Former project manager trying to make a name for herself